 Parents/guardians serve as proxy respondents for children of all age groups.

 The questionnaire is administered by an interviewer using computer-assisted interviewing (CAI).
 All interviews are conducted by telephone (CATI).
-At the beginning of the interview the Person Most Knowledgeable (PMK) about the child is identified.
+At the beginning of the interview the Person Most Knowledgeable (PMK) about the child's immunizations is identified.

-A mail-out/mail-back validation component is used to target health care providers' records for the purpose of validating the information provided by respondents.
+An immunization record request form is used to collect health care provider data for the purpose of completing the data provided by respondents.